 AppGyver Account Setup

-The online AppGyver platform serves as a development environment for AppGyver apps and importing the pre-built Cortex UI CORTEX app will allow us to make small changes to it so that it works as expected when deployed.
+The online AppGyver platform serves as a development environment for AppGyver apps and importing the pre-built CORTEX Interaction Portal app will allow us to make small changes to it so that it works as expected when deployed.

 This platform is also where further pages and functionality may be developed.